Altoona, Pennsylvania: 1949 tornado

 On May 22, 1949, at about 6 pm, a tornado moved through the southern part of Altoona.
 According to the Altoona Mirror, the tornado touched down near Sugar Run Road in the Canan Station area of Allegheny Township and cut a 100 yd swath of destruction through the southwestern portion of Altoona.
 Houses lost shingles and there was extensive tree damage in the Eldorado and Llyswen sections of town.

 Another tornado touched down in Morrisons Cove, 20 mi south of Altoona.
 Houses were unroofed and barns were destroyed in the Henrietta and Millerstown area.
 A 17-year-old girl was injured in Henrietta.
 The damage done by these tornadoes is consistent with winds of 105-110 mph.

 A map made by Ted Fujita in 1974 of all of the tornadoes in the U.S. between 1930 and 1974 shows these two tornadoes mapped as F1 tornadoes on the Fujita Scale.

 Present

 Altoona is one of the dual seats of the Roman Catholic Diocese of Altoona–Johnstown.
 The Cathedral of the Blessed Sacrament was made a cathedral and rechristened from St. John's Church in 1851.

 The Altoona Mirror newspaper, founded in 1876 by Harry Slep, is Altoona's oldest media outlet.
 Today, the newspaper has a daily circulation of 32,000 and a Sunday circulation of 39,000.
 Approximately 13,000 people read the online edition of the newspaper each day.

-Altoona is home to the world's oldest wooden roller coaster, the Leap-The-Dips, located in Lakemont Park.
+Altoona is home to the world's oldest wooden roller coaster, the Leap-The-Dips, located in Lakemont Park, although it has not operated since 2024.